spdk/spdk/doc/concurrency.md

 First, spdk_thread is an abstraction for a thread of execution and spdk_poller is an abstraction for a function that should be periodically called on the given thread.
-On each system thread that the user wishes to use with SPDK, they must first call spdk_allocate_thread().
-This function takes three function pointers - one that will be called to pass a message to this thread, one that will be called to request that a poller be started on this thread, and finally one to request that a poller be stopped.
+On each system thread that the user wishes to use with SPDK, they must first call spdk_thread_create().
-*The implementation of these functions is not provided by this library*.
-Many applications already have facilities for passing messages, so to ease integration with existing code bases we've left the implementation up to the user.
-However, for users starting from scratch, see the following section on the event framework for an SPDK-provided implementation.

 The library also defines two other abstractions: spdk_io_device and spdk_io_channel.
 In the course of implementing SPDK we noticed the